Rouselos/responsive-content/README.md

 _rescon_retina // The device has a retina screen. true|false
 ```
 Use these as appropriate to alter the HTML fragment that you return.
 How you do this is entirely up to you.
-You probably want to first check that `_rescon` is present, an if so render only a fragment,
+You probably want to first check that `_rescon` is present, and if so render only a fragment,
-omitting all surrounding HTML, and especially omitting the above jQuary function call.
+omitting all surrounding HTML and especially the above jQuery function call.
 This is imortanrt
 in order to prevent perpetual request loops.

-### Content
+### Content Flow

 If the window width exceeds the
 first (non zero) breakpoint in your set of defined breakpoints, an Ajax call will be made